asiisii/flashcards/README.md

 # Flash Cards

 ## Abstract
 This quiz application simulates set of flashcards that are in the `data.js` file.
 When `node index.js` is entered from the root of the project, the quiz application will run.
 After running the application, user will be able to see a question with 3 multiple choice in it.
 User will get feedback instantly after answering each question.
-After finishing up the quiz, user will be able to see their score in percentage. `ctrl + c` to get out from the game.

 ![App displayed](assests/running-app.gif)